3-manifolds/SnapPy/doc_src/index.rst

   - A paper plane or eye ball in the :meth:`inside_view <snappy.Manifold.inside_view>` showing the position and bearing of the user in the hyperbolic manifold.
+By default, we now show the paper plane instead of the edges of the triangulation so that the view is intrinsic to the manifold.
 The geodesics window now also features a button to put the camera onto a geodesic.
-Here are some
+Here are some examples:
-    examples:

     .. list-table::
        :width: 100%